School Science Lessons

 35.3.5 "Lead pencils"

-Graphite was formerly thought to be a type of lead, so it was called plumbago, black lead.
+"Lead pencil, because graphite, (carbon), was formerly thought to be a type of lead, so graphite was called plumbago, black lead.

 This is the origin of "lead pencils", which contain no lead, and the word "plumbers" who worked with lead pipes.